Welcome!

 We must understand that predator kings are not designed to play nicely with each other.
 The Cabal of Kings described above is not a monolithic Juggernaut, but a multi-headed beast composed of parts that are all very busy devouring one another.
 It is a fractalized Ouroboros that may self-destruct an any moment, and which draws closer to that moment with every bite and nibble.

-The game of brinksmanship is now well underway: Russia fights a proxy war with NATO in Ukraine; with the full support of the US government, Israel demolishes Palestine, prompting Yemen and Iran to indirectly support it; China pursues expansion by muscle, policy, and economic 'assistance' packages.
+The game of brinksmanship is now well underway: Russia fights a proxy war with NATO in Ukraine; with the full support of the US government, Israel demolishes Palestine, prompting Yemen and Iran to indirectly support it; China quietly builds its military and muscles its way into foreign waters.
 North Korea dares the world to stop its military build-up.
 External powers fund and support internal wars in places like Myanmar, Somalia, Syria, most of central Africa, Columbia and Venezuela, Pakistan and Afghanistan, and many others.

 History or Prophecy?